 - 1,4,2,3.
-Third, based upon a finding of significant reduction, the proposed use must be evaluated in terms of the public interest criteria of Section 42-203C(2), Idaho Code.
-Unprotested applications proposing DCMI uses, as herein defined, are herein determined to satisfy the public interest criteria.
-(See Rule 2,8. for the definition of DCMI). - 1,5.
-Location and Nature of Trust Water - 1,5,1.
-The Snake River water rights agreement between the State of Idaho and Idaho Power Company places in trust a part of the flows available to Idaho Power Company under its previously unsubordinated hydropower water rights in the Snake River basin at and upstream from Swan Falls Dam.
-The flows subject to the trust water provisions as a result of the agreement and the legislation which implemented it are as follows: - 1,5,1,1.
-Trust water flows are located in the Snake River upstream from Swan Falls Dam located in Section 18, Township 2 South, Range 1 East, Boise Meridian (B.M.) and all surface and ground water sources tributary to the Snake River upstream from Swan Falls Dam. - Ground water existing within the geographic area 1,5,1,2. shown in Figure 1 is presumed to be tributary to the Snake River upstream from Swan Falls Dam unless the director determines otherwise.
-The geographic area is further described as all of the surface water drainage to the Snake River in Idaho upstream from Swan Falls Dam which is located on the Snake River within Section 18, Township 2 South, Range 1 East, Boise Meridian (B.M.). - 1,5,1,3.
-Trust water flows are those occurring in the Snake River and tributaries in the geographic area designated in Rule 1,5,1,1. which exceed the established minimum stream flows but are less than the water rights for hydropower generating facilities in the Milner Dam to Swan Falls Dam reach of Snake River, to the extent such rights were unsubordinated prior to the Snake River water rights agreement.
-Minimum average daily flows have been established by action of the board and legislature at the U.S. Geological Survey gauging station located near Murphy (Section 35, Township 1 South, Range 1 West B.M.) in the amount of 3900 cfs from April 1 to October 31 and 5600 cfs from November 1 to March 31, and at Milner gauging station located in Section 29, Township 10 South, Range 21 East, B.M. in the amount of zero (0) cfs from January 1 to December 31.
+Third, based upon a finding of significant reduction, the proposed use will be evaluated in terms of the public interest criteria of Section 42-203C(2), Idaho Code. - 1.5.
+LOCATION AND NATURE OF TRUST WATER - 1,5,1.
+The legislation ratifying the Snake River water rights agreement between the State of Idaho and Idaho Power Company places in trust a part of the flows available to Idaho Power Company under its hydropower water rights in the Snake River Basin between Swan Falls Dam and Milner Dam.
+The flows subject to the trust water provisions and reallocation under Section 42-203C(2), Idaho Code, are as follows:

+- 1,5,1,1.
+Trust water flows under the Snake River water rights agreement are located in the Snake River between Swan Falls Dam located in Section 18, Township 2 South, Range 1 East, Boise Meridian (B.M.) and Milner Dam located in Sections 28 and 29, Township 10 South, Range 21 East, Boise Meridian (B.M.) and all surface and groundwater sources tributary to the Snake River in that reach. - 1,5,1,2.
+Surface water and groundwater tributary to the Snake River upstream from Milner Dam is not trust water.
+After giving notice and considering public comment, the director will designate the area in which groundwater is presumed to be tributary to the Snake River upstream from Milner Dam.
+Modification or changes in the designated boundary may be made only after providing notice and considering public comment. - 1,5,1,3.
+Trust water flows under the Snake River water rights agreement are those occurring in the Snake River and tributaries in the geographic area designated in Rule 1,5,1,1. which exceed the established minimum stream flows but are less than the water rights for hydropower generating facilities in the Swan Falls Dam to Milner Dam reach of Snake River, to the extent such rights were unsubordinated prior to the Snake River water rights agreement.
+Minimum average daily flows have been established by action of the Water Resource Board and legislature at the U.S. Geological Survey gauging station located near Murphy (Section 35, Township 1 South, Range 1 West B.M.) in the amount of 3900 cfs from April 1 to October 31 and 5600 cfs from November 1 to March 31, and at Milner gauging station located in Section 29, Township 10 South, Range 21 East, B.M. in the amount of zero (0) cfs from January 1 to December 31.